-A commentor on The Cry of Peace...Peace..., Romanoz, raised an important question - why did the Pope ban the use of the name of the Hebrew God, YHVH, from its liturgy?
-Aside from deliberately blurring the distinction between Jesus and God, as Romanoz pointed out, could there be a reason other than the stated one - to avoid offending the religious sensibilities of Jews?
+A commentor on The Cry of Peace...Peace..., Romanoz, raised an important question - why did the Pope ban the use of the name of the Israelite God, YHWH, from its liturgy?
+Aside from deliberately blurring the distinction between Jesus and God, as Romanoz pointed out, could there be a reason other than the stated one - which was to avoid offending the religious sensibilities of Jews?

 Let us consider one ongoing papal purpose and one recent event.

 I admit to being puzzled initially as to the possible strategy behind Pope Benedict XVI's determination to elevate Pope Pius XII to sainthood.

 But now, the Catholic News Agency has just reported that: